Social Work Professor: Advancing Mental Health Equity

 Expertise:

-With an academic and professional career rooted in excellence and innovation, I have dedicated myself to social work education, research, and mentorship across various institutions.
-My expertise spans curriculum development, field education, and evidence-based practice, with a strong commitment to preparing future social workers for the complexities of the profession.
-Through my roles at multiple universities, I have engaged in interdisciplinary collaboration, contributed to curriculum enhancement, and fostered student success in both online and in-person learning environments.
+With a career rooted in excellence and innovation, I have dedicated myself to social work education, research, and mentorship across diverse institutions.
+My expertise includes curriculum development, field education, and evidence-based practice, all aimed at preparing future social workers for the profession’s evolving demands.

-• Online Field Faculty Advisor (CWRU): In this role, I coordinated all aspects of field education, including agency and student placements, recruitment of Field Instructors, and conducting field seminars.
+• Online Field Faculty Advisor (CWRU): Overseeing field education, including student placements, agency partnerships, and field seminars.

 Recent Scholarship: